ConorWarrilow/Academic-Success-Analysis/readme.md

 As shown, the ROC AUC is a measurement of the True Positive Rate (TPR) against the False Positive Rate (FPR) for each class at various thresholds.
 It shows how by changing the threshold we can increase our true positive rate at the expense of increasing the false positive rate.
 The same works in reverse, where we can decrease our false positive rate at the expense of decreasing the true positive rate.
 There's no single correct value for the threshold as it will vary based on our goal.

 The AUC values shown are summary statistics that reflect the model's ability to correctly distinguish between classes.
 AUC values should range between 0.5 to 1.0, with a value of 0.5 indicating the model to be no better at distinguishing between classes than randomly guessing.
-A value of 1 would indicate a model with perfect accuracy, while negative values are likely to indicate errors in the data labels, or that there's an error elsewhere.
+A value of 1 would indicate a model with perfect accuracy, while values well below 0.5 are likely to indicate errors in the data labels, or that there's an error elsewhere.